kcmckell/HULA/wp-content/plugins/add-link-to-facebook/readme.txt

 Assuming that you embed a NextGEN Gallery into a post, set the option *Link Picture* to *First image in the post*.
 Disable the option *Do not execute filters for texts*, but take care to check if this doesn't result in compatibility problems with other plugins.
-Enable the option *Do not execute shortcodes for texts*.
+Also enable the option *Do not execute shortcodes for texts*.
-It is also possible to use featured images of NextGEN Gallery.
+Please note that changes in NextGEN may cause this not to work anymore, see also question C02.

 **--- Error messages ---**